 If you have missed my other Navratri recipes, you can check them below:

 Disclaimer: Please note that some of the links shared in my blog are affiliate links and I will get benefited if you buy products from them at no extra cost to you.
 However, I have personally used most of these products hence recommending them to you.
 You are free to buy them from anywhere also.

 Aloo ka raita

 - 1 green chili finely chopped

 - 1/4 teaspoon red chili powder

 - 1/4 teaspoon roasted cumin powder

-- 3/4 cup water or as required to get the required consistency
+- 3/4 cup water or as required to get the desired consistency

-- In a bowl mix yogurt, water, potato cubes, coriander leaves, red chili powder, dry mint powder, cumin powder, salt, and mix.
+- Add potato cubes, coriander leaves, red chili powder, dried mint powder, cumin powder, pepper, and salt.
+Mix.

 - Heat oil in a small pan.
-Break the dry red chili into 3-4 pieces and add to the oil saute for 3-4 seconds and then add in the mustard seeds, curry leaves, and asafoetida.
-Saute for a few seconds till they become fragrant and pour this mixture over the yogurt mix.
-It's better to switch off the gas after adding the spices to the oil as they burn very easily.
+Break the red chili into 3-4 small pieces and add to the oil saute for 3-4 seconds.
+Add mustard seeds, curry leaves, and asafoetida.
+Saute for a few seconds or until they become fragrant.

-- Mix well, garnish with chopped coriander leaves, roasted cumin powder, red chili powder and serve as a refreshing side dish with your Indian meal or enjoy it just like that.
+- Garnish with chopped coriander leaves, roasted cumin powder, red chili powder, and serve as a refreshing side dish with your Indian meal.

 - While preparing the temper, switch off the gas after sauteing red chilies and then add mustard seeds, curry leaves, and asafoetida otherwise they will burn.

 - Adjust the amount of water depending upon how thick your yogurt is and how thin you want the raita to be.

 - Kee the raita in the fridge for at least half an hour, especially during summer.
 It tastes even better if served chilled.